225 CAMINO DE LA PLACITA

 In the lead up to Invent Event!, Twirl worked with 750 students at 8 area elementary schools, exploring fractals and making art as part of their in-school STEAM programming.
 Thanks to all the awesome teachers and kids for the beautiful contributions to the community fractal installation which will be on display at the event.

 This program is offered free to local and visiting children and families thanks to the generous support from individuals and foundations.
 Learn how you can support this and other programs like it at twirltaos.org/donate.

 If you missed this wonderful community celebration of creativity and technology last year, be sure not to this time around - we guarantee you will not be disappointed!

-See our Facebook page for photos from last year's Invent Event!
-2016!
+Check our Facebook page for awesome photos from the event.

 Reflection Station (Explora)

 Objective: The station explores patterns, kaleidoscope explorations and fractal-like designs and configurations made with reflections from mirrors.

 Set Up: Station facilitates a hands-on setup with reflective triangular prisms and folding mirrors.